 Braintree is a PayPal-owned company that offers a payment gateway and integrated processing services and is very similar to Stripe in many ways.
 It offers the same flat-rate pricing (2.9% + $0.30 per transaction) and extensive international support but isn’t quite as overwhelming in its options and add-on services.

 If you’re looking for a Stripe alternative with brand name recognition, PayPal’s a no-brainer.
 PayPal covers most of the same bases as Stripe.
-It’s a payment service provider/gateway combo that plays nice (even better, arguably) with international markets.
+It also offers a standalone gateway service comparable to Authorize.net.
 Like Stripe, it’s a sprawling platform with tons of optional add-ons.
-Unfortunately, recurring billing support is one of them, and it will cost you an extra $10 per month.
+Unfortunately, PayPal’s recent rate hikes make it a bit less competitive than it used to be.

 Square is another popular “full-stack” payment services provider.
 Compared to Stripe and PayPal, Square is a bit more focused on brick-and-mortar transactions, offering a wide variety of productivity-related functionality as well as POS hardware.
 Square supports eCommerce, but don’t expect the international support that Stripe offers.

 Comparing Authorize.Net & Stripe Payments: The Final Verdict